OlaFro/React-color-palette-generator/README.md

   functonality and give him a possibility to drag from the place with the button.
 But native button element is clickable, so "a" tag was used.
 For now it has different style on hover.
+- 🐛 drag and drop working not properly in the Firefox

 ## Future implementations: